ManevilleF/bevy_silk/README.md

 }
 ```

+Three [`bevy_rapier`](https://github.com/dimforge/bevy_rapier) components will be automatically inserted:
+- a `RigidBody::KinematicPositionBased`
+- a `Collider` which will be updated every frame to follow the cloth bounds (AABB)
+- a `SolverGroup` set to 0 in everything, avoiding default collision solving.

-You can customize the `interaction_groups` the cloth checks.
-(See the [rapier docs](https://rapier.rs/docs/user_guides/bevy_plugin/colliders#collision-groups-and-solver-groups)).
+You can customize what collisions will be check through a `ContactGroup` (See the [rapier docs](https://rapier.rs/docs/user_guides/bevy_plugin/colliders#collision-groups-and-solver-groups)).

-> Note: Collision support is crude and experimental for now and is not suited for production use
+> Note: Collision support is still experimental for now and is not suited for production use.
+Feedback is welcome !

 ## Mesh utils